soloist-tech/SelfPromotion/README.md

-# Narcissistic AI Resume Quiz
+# Resume Quiz

 A self-promotional, pop-culture-infused, BuzzFeed-style quiz hosted on Netlify.

-## Project Overview

-This project is an interactive quiz that humorously showcases skills, projects, and AI interests while keeping the experience entertaining.
-The quiz is built with HTML, CSS, and JavaScript (React-based) and deployed on Netlify for easy hosting.

 ## Main Goals

 - Make it fun and shareable
-- Highlight your research and interests without being overly serious
+- Highlight my skills without being overly serious
 - Keep it simple to build and maintain

 ## Tech Stack